-A combination of a small number of people + software + servers and robots.
+We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

-At first glance, they all seem important, but comparing this to the construction of a public facility makes me feel like I'm missing something.
+At first glance, all of these things seem important, but if we compare this to the construction of public facilities, we start to feel that something is missing.

-I feel like something is missing.
+I feel like I'm missing something.

 Perhaps it seems to lack "something fun" that would make the people living there feel richer in their lives.

 I believe that one of the most important things when creating an IT service is how you build that part of the service.

 Well, in IT, it's not so much a landscape as it is a cloudscape.